Using the Record Office

 Arriving at the Record Office

-On arriving at the Record Office you should report to the Enquiries Desk in the Search Room.
-You will be asked to complete a Day Ticket.
-These give you access to original documents at the Office for one day.
+On arriving at the Record Office you should report to the enquiries desk in the search room.
+You will be asked to complete a day ticket.
+This gives you access to original documents at the office for one day.
 You will need to give details of your name and address, but will not require proof of identification.
-There are six parking spaces at the Record Office which are free to use subject to availability.
-You will need to complete a parking permit from the Enquiries Desk and place this in your car for the benefit of parking attendants, otherwise a fine may be issued.
+There are six parking spaces which are free to use subject to availability.
+You will need to complete a parking permit from the enquiries desk and place this in your car for the benefit of parking attendants, otherwise a fine may be issued.

-View a list of the indexes, available in the Search Room, of documents held at the Record Office.
-(PDF, 236KB, 6 pages).
+View a list of the indexes, available in the search room, of documents held.

 There is a small library of reference books and published works about both the Isle of Wight and historical sources.
-Members of staff will be pleased to provide guidance on using the Office's facilities.
-Please ask if you require assistance
+Members of staff will be pleased to provide guidance on using the facilities.
+Please ask if you require assistance.

 Each document has a unique reference number by which it is identified.
 The reference numbers are obtained from the indexes and catalogues.
 If you wish to see a particular document, you should write its reference number and details on a request slip, and then sign and date it.
 The request slips are kept on the enquiry desk.
 You may request up to four items at one time, but you should use a separate slip for each item.
 The completed slips should be placed in the request box on the enquiry desk.
 Last orders for documents are 15 minutes before closing time.

-A member of staff will fetch the documents that you have requested, and they should be produced within 5 - 10 minutes.
-(Production times may be longer if the search room is particularly busy.)
+A member of staff will fetch the documents that you have requested, and they should be produced within ten minutes.
+Production times may be longer if the search room is particularly busy.

 Please remember that each record is unique and historically precious, and should therefore be handled carefully.
 Use a pencil when taking notes and do not lean on the documents.